kebsOps/dareyio-pbl/Project22.md

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/43ad4ef3-7829-4e4c-87a4-168e8badd8ca)

-Then go to your web browser and enter localhost:8089 - You should now be able to see the nginx page in the browser.
+Then go to your web browser and enter ``localhost:8089`` - You should now be able to see the nginx page in the browser.

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/d2054500-ece8-4e77-9b2d-602727ceea01)

-### Create ReplicaSet
+### Create a ReplicaSet

 ![image](https://github.com/kebsOps/dareyio-pbl/assets/10085348/b1e5486a-1c49-4edf-9908-5bf7858fca05)